In the guide

 For any product being made from organic ingredients and intended to be marketed as an organic product, the name of the food should still be 'X Jam made from organically produced X'.
 An appropriate organic certification mark must be included on the label.
 Registration with an appropriate United Kingdom certification body is also required.

 Please see 'Labelling & describing organic food', which explains the extra legal controls that apply.

 The use of the terms 'jam' and 'jelly' are permitted where in use as a customary name - for example, 'jelly babies', 'mint jelly', 'table jelly' - and where this will not mislead the consumer.

-The terms 'conserve', 'preserve', and 'fruit spread' are not reserved descriptions and products with these names would not be required to meet specific compositional standards so products described in this manner could use additional ingredients not on the list, contain different proportions of fruit, and so on.
+The terms 'conserve', 'preserve', and 'fruit spread' are not regulated product names and products with these names would not be required to meet specific compositional standards so products described in this manner could use additional ingredients not on the list, contain different proportions of fruit, and so on.

 Failure to comply may result in an improvement notice being issued, requiring compliance to be achieved.
 If the improvement notice is not complied with it is an offence under the Food Safety Act 1990.
 The maximum penalty is a fine and two years' imprisonment.

 If allergen information does not comply with the requirements it is an offence under the Food Information (Wales) Regulations 2014.
 The maximum penalty is a fine.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
 Information on amendments to UK legislation can be found on each link's 'More Resources' tab; amendments to EU legislation are usually incorporated into the text.